BhoomiGohil/Javascript/S & S Tour Travels/README.md

 How to Run Project?

-If you are using Visual Studio then run this project using the live server:
+If you are using Visual Studio then run this project using the live server extension:

+Step:

+1. Navigate to Extensions.
-Navigate to Extensions -> Search for "Live Server" and install it.
+2. Search for "Live Server" and install it.
+3. Click on Go Live option to run project.

+Project Visuals

 <img src="./Website Images/Home.png">